 Board question: Deadlines - The Board notes that the EPDP team intends to issue its initial report by 19 November 2018, with a final report to be submitted to the GNSO Council by 1 February 2019.
 Does the GNSO Council foresee any risks of these deadlines not being met, and if so, is there anything the Board can do to help?

-Response: As you are undoubtedly aware, the EPDP Team published its Initial Report for public comment on 21 November.
+As you are aware, the EPDP Team published its Initial Report for public comment on 21 November.
 The EPDP Team advised the GNSO Council of the minor delay that occurred in relation to the originally-planned publication date but confirmed that the delay would be limited to days, not weeks.
 As such, the Council is confident that the EPDP Team is committed to respecting the timeline and work plan it has developed (see https://community.icann.org/x/2opHBQ).
-However, the Council is mindful of the significant work ahead to complete Phase 1 in a timely manner, including the review of public comments received in response to the public comment forum which will closed 21 December.
+However, the Council is mindful of the significant work ahead to complete Phase 1 in a timely manner, including the review of public comments received in response to the public comment forum which closed 21 December.
 The EPDP Team has scheduled a third face-to-face meeting, which will take place from 14-16 January 2019 in Toronto with the aim of finalizing its review of public comments and finalizing its report for submission to the GNSO Council.
 The GNSO Council will be closely monitoring the work of the EPDP in January to ensure timelines are met and workplans followed.

 Board question: Back-up Plans - The Board recommends the development of back-up plans